shubombo/orcpubclone/README.md

 # Orcpubclone

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This is a clone of Orcpub2[https://github.com/larrychristensen/orcpub].
+The goal is to recerate OrcPub2 with Augular/Firebase.
+Currently in development.

 ## Development server